jerhsiao/eeg-music-studies-visualization/README.md

 ## How to Use

-### Timeline View
-1. **Navigate the Timeline**: Click anywhere on the timeline to select a specific year
-2. **View Study Distribution**: Height of bars indicates number of studies per year
-3. **Examine Year Range**: Studies within ±5 years of the selected year are displayed
-4. **Filter Studies**: Use the filter panel to refine results by various criteria
-5. **See Filtered Results**: Darker bars indicate studies that match your current filters

-### List View
-1. **Set Custom Range**: Specify start and end years to view studies within that time period
-2. **Apply Filters**: Use the filter options to narrow down results
-3. **Sort Results**: Change the sort order using the "Sort By" dropdown
-4. **Explore Studies**: Browse through study cards showing key information

-### Filtering and Searching
-1. **Text Search**: Use the search bar to find studies containing specific text
-2. **Filter Dropdowns**: Select from standardized categories for Paradigm Type, Stimulus Type, etc.
-3. **Musical Training**: Filter by standardized training categories
-4. **Channel Count**: Filter by standardized channel counts (automatically groups similar entries)
-5. **EEG System**: Search and select specific EEG systems

-### Study Details
-1. **Basic Information**: View study title, authors, year, and links
-2. **Key Findings**: See summarized findings for each study
-3. **Expand Details**: Click "Show More" to view comprehensive study information including:
-   - Paradigm and stimulus details
-   - Participant information
-   - EEG methodology
-   - Analysis techniques
-   - Additional metadata

-### Data Export
+### Quick Start
+**Timeline Navigation**: Click any year on the timeline (1975-2025) to select it and automatically view a 10-year window of studies centered on that year.
+The blue highlighted region shows your current viewing range, while the circle indicator marks your selected year.

+**Data Visualizer**: Click the "Data Visualizer" button to switch from timeline to interactive charts.
+Choose metrics from the dropdown (Stimulus Type, Musical Training, etc.), toggle "Time Breakdown" for year-by-year analysis, and hover over bars for detailed information.

+**Filtering & Search**: Use the comprehensive filter panel to narrow results by any combination of study characteristics.
+The search bar works across all fields simultaneously.
+Filter results appear as dark blue bars on the timeline and update study cards in real-time.

-1. Click the "Export to CSV" button to download the currently filtered dataset
+**Study Exploration**: Browse study cards below the timeline, click "Show More" for detailed methodology, and use the "Export to CSV" button to download your filtered dataset with smart filename generation.

-2. The exported file includes all metadata for further analysis
+### Advanced Features
+**Custom Year Ranges**: Use Start/End Year controls for precise temporal filtering independent of timeline visualization.
+The selected year automatically moves to the center of your custom range.

+**Filter Management**: Active filters appear as removable tags.
+Use "Clear All Filters" for quick reset, or remove individual filters by clicking the × on each tag.

+**Sorting & Organization**: Change result order using the Sort dropdown, with options for chronological, participant count, and passage length sorting that intelligently handles missing data.

+## Database Statistics

+- **Total Entries**: 197 experimental conditions
+- **Unique Studies**: 44 research publications
+- **Time Span**: 1975-2025 (50 years of research)
+- **Metadata Fields**: 29 standardized columns
+- **Feature Categories**: 15+ standardized analysis categories
+- **EEG Systems**: 35+ unique recording systems documented
+- **Stimulus Types**: 11 major categories from controlled tones to naturalistic music

 ## Metadata Schema

-The database follows a standardized schema with 29 columns:
+The database follows a comprehensive 29-field schema designed for optimal searchability and comparison:

 | Field | Description | Example |
 |-------|-------------|---------|